Summary

 In 2026, the "sound" of a room is as important as the "look."
 Most creators focus on wall panels, but the furniture itself is a massive surface that reflects or absorbs sound.

 Modular furniture designed for creators now considers Acoustic Impedance.
-A hollow-core desk acts like a drum, amplifying the sound of a mechanical keyboard or a PC fan.
+A hollow-core desk can act like a drum, potentially amplifying the sound of a mechanical keyboard or a PC fan.
 In contrast, high-density modular units help dampen these vibrations.

 Strategic Placement for Audio Clarity

-• Surface Texture: Matte or slightly textured finishes help diffuse high-frequency sound reflections better than high-gloss surfaces, which can cause "comb filtering" in your microphone's pick-up pattern.
+- Surface Texture: Matte or slightly textured finishes help diffuse high-frequency sound reflections more effectively than high-gloss surfaces, which can cause "comb filtering" in your microphone's pick-up pattern.

-Logic Summary: Furniture mass acts as a low-pass filter for physical vibrations.
-The heavier and more stable the desk, the less post-processing is required to "clean up" your audio.
+Expert Insight: Furniture mass acts as a low-pass filter for physical vibrations.
+Generally, the heavier and more stable the desk, the less post-processing is required to "clean up" mechanical noise in your audio.

 Ergonomics and Layout Blueprints